-These are cases involving injuries sustained to persons on public grounds whereby the owner or occupier has been negligent.
+Public liability insurance lawyers deal with cases involving injuries sustained to persons on public grounds whereby the owner or occupier has been negligent.
 They most commonly include slip and falls in shopping centres, supermarkets and other retail stores.
-They might also include assaults both security guards or other persons.
+They might also include assaults by security guards or other persons.

 In certain circumstances, it can also include injuries caused by negligence in recreational or sporting activities.